Rich Sbardella - MWSD Early – Mainstream Program

 Description

 Rich Sbardella writes: "The MWSD calls are all prompted in Dick Leger's method, and the live music calls are a mixture.
-I have been calling MWSD for 20 years but I have never used sight calling and 95% of the calls I use are from the Callerlab "basic" list.
+I have been calling MWSD for 20 years but I have never used sight calling and the majority of the calls I use are from the Callerlab "basic" list.
 I develop a figure, usually 64 beats or 96 beats, then I develop a patter tip by combining a break with a 64 beat pattern, followed by a 96 beat pattern.
 I call both figures, once for heads and once for sides, then I conclude with the same break as starting break.
 Dick Leger would usually call the same pattern twice for heads and twice for the sides; he would also generally use the same break to begin, in the middle, and to end the patter.
 When I began my calling journey, I did not want to be like anyone else, but I wanted to continue with Dick's timing method.
-My calling looks to be a little more MWSD but it too is disguised traditional calling."
+My calling looks to be a little more MWSD but it too is disguised traditional calling.”